Representations from matrix varieties, and filtered RSK: Main application: Matrix Schubert varieties

 The standard monomials of any $\mathbf{B}$-stable variety $\mathfrak{X}\subset{\sf Mat}_{m, n}$ are described in terms of the standard monomials of matrix Schubert varieties.
-This follows immediately from work of Knutson on Frobenius splittings \cite{Knutson}, although it is not explicitly stated there.\footnote{See also \cite{Bertiger} for Bertiger's construction of a Gr\"obner basis for arbitrary $\mathbf{B}$-stable varieties.}
+This follows immediately from work of Knutson on Frobenius splittings \cite{Knutson}, although it is not explicitly stated there.\footnote{See also \cite{Bertiger} for Bertiger's construction of a Gr\"obner basis for arbitrary $\mathbf{B}$-stable varieties.} A more explicit statement appears in \cite[Proposition 1.4]{WeigandtASM}.

 \begin{proposition}[cf.~\cite{Knutson}] Let $\mathfrak{X}\subseteq{\sf Mat}_{m, n}$ be a $\mathbf{B}$-stable variety.
 Write $\mathfrak{X} = \bigcup_{i=1}^k \mathfrak{X}_{w^{(i)}}$ as a union of matrix Schubert varieties (by Corollary~\ref{thm:borelunion}).
-Then the set of standard monomials for $\mathfrak{X}$, with respect to $\prec$, is ${\sf Std}_{\prec}({\mathfrak X})=\bigcup_{i=1}^k {\sf Std}_{\prec}(S/I_{w^{(i)}})$. \end{proposition} \begin{proof} Let $I=\bigcap_{i=1}^k I_{w^{(i)}}$ be the ideal of ${\mathfrak X}$ in $S$.
-By \cite[Section 7.2]{Knutson}, ${\sf init}_{\prec}(I)=\bigcap_{i=1}^k {\sf init}_{\prec}(I_{w^{(i)}})$.
+Then the set of standard monomials for $\mathfrak{X}$, with respect to $\prec$, is ${\sf Std}_{\prec}({\mathfrak X})=\bigcup_{i=1}^k {\sf Std}_{\prec}(S/I_{w^{(i)}})$. \end{proposition} \begin{proof} Let $I\!=\!\bigcap_{i=1}^k I_{w^{(i)}}$ be the ideal of ${\mathfrak X}$ in $S$.
+By \cite[Section 7.2]{Knutson}, ${\sf init}_{\prec}(I)\!=\!\bigcap_{i=1}^k {\sf init}_{\prec}(I_{w^{(i)}})$.
 The claim follows since, by definition, ${\sf Std}_{\prec}({\mathfrak X})={\sf Std}_{\prec}(S/I)$ are the monomials in ${\sf init}_{\prec}(I)^c$ taken with coefficient $1$. \end{proof}

 We next prove Theorem~\ref{thm:crystalclosure} for the case $\mathfrak{X} = \mathfrak{X}_w$ is a matrix Schubert variety.

 \begin{theorem} Let $\mathfrak{X}_w\subseteq{\sf Mat}_{m, n}$ where $\desc_{{\sf row}}(w)\subseteq \mathbf{I}$ and $\desc_{{\sf col}}(w)\subseteq\mathbf{J}$.
 Then $\mathfrak{X}_w$ is ${\bf L}_{\mathbf{I}|\mathbf{J}}$-bicrystalline. \end{theorem} \begin{proof} By Proposition~\ref{prop:leviacts}, ${\mathfrak X}_w$ is $\mathbf{L}_{{\mathbf I}|{\mathbf J}}$-stable.
 It remains to show that $\mathfrak{X}_w$ is $\mathbf{L}_{{\mathbf I}|{\mathbf J}}$-bicrystal closed.
 We focus first on the $\mathbf{I}$-filtered row operators $e_i^{\sf row}$ and $f_i^{\sf row}$.
 Since $e_i^{\sf row}$ and $f_i^{\sf row}$ are inverses whenever their outputs are not $\varnothing$ by Lemma~\ref{lemma:crystalinverse}, the $\mathbf{L}_{{\mathbf I}|{\mathbf J}}$-bicrystal closed claim follows from the (slightly stronger) statement that if ${\sf m}\not\in {\sf Std}_<(S/I_w)$ (identified with a matrix in ${\sf Mat}_{m,n}({\mathbb Z}_{\geq 0})$), then $e_i^{\sf row}({\sf m})\not\in {\sf Std}_<(S/I_w)$ for all $i$ and $f_i^{\sf row}({\sf m})\not\in {\sf Std}_<(S/I_w)$ for $i\not\in\desc_{{\sf row}}(w)$.
 We prove this latter statement.